cmb-sy/real-time-seating-app/README.md

 6. Access the application at http://localhost:3000

+## Basic Authentication

+The application includes Basic authentication:

+- Password hash should be generated using bcrypt
+- Default username can be changed in settings
+- Authentication credentials are managed via environment variables

+## Contact Form

+The contact form uses [SSGform](https://ssgform.com/):

+- No complex email setup required
+- Spam filter protection included
+- High delivery reliability

+For detailed information, refer to the SSGform integration documentation.

 ## Automatic Seat Reset Configuration

-This application includes an automatic seat reset feature that runs daily at 21:00.
-To configure it:
+This application includes an automatic seat reset feature that runs daily at 21:00:

 1. Deploy your application to your preferred hosting provider